Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

-Let $G$ and $G'$ be reduced plabic graphs such that $\dpi_G = \dpi_{G'}$.
-If this decorated permutation has a fixed point at some vertex~$i$, then by \cref{prop:fixedlollipop}, after applying local moves if needed, both $G$ and $G'$ have a lollipop (of the same color) in position~$i$.
-We can delete this lollipop in both graphs; the resulting graphs are still reduced, and their decorated trip permutations still coincide.
-So without loss of generality, we may assume that $\dpi_G = \dpi_{G'}$ has no fixed points and correspondingly $G$ and $G'$ have no trees collapsing to lollipops.
+Let $G$ and $G'$ be reduced (leafless) plabic graphs such that $\dpi_G = \dpi_{G'}$.
+If this decorated permutation has a fixed point at some vertex~$i$, then by \cref{prop:fixedlollipop}, applying local moves if needed, both $G$ and $G'$ have a lollipop of the same color in position~$i$.
+Delete this lollipop in both graphs; the resulting graphs are still reduced, and their decorated trip permutations coincide.
+So without loss of generality, we may assume that $\dpi_G \!=\! \dpi_{G'}$ has no fixed points and accordingly $G$ and $G'$ have no lollipops.
 Applying local moves as needed, we can furthermore assume, in light of \cref{lem:biptri2}, that both $G$ and $G'$ are normal.
-Since they are also reduced, \cref{red-minimal} implies that the triple diagrams $\mathfrak{X}(G)$ and $\mathfrak{X}(G')$ are minimal.
+Since they are reduced, \cref{red-minimal} implies that the triple diagrams $\mathfrak{X}(G)$ and $\mathfrak{X}(G')$ are minimal.
 By \cref{pr:bijplabictriple}, we moreover have $\pi_{\mathfrak{X}(G)} = \pi_G = \pi_{G'} = \pi_{\mathfrak{X}(G')}$.
 Invoking \cref{thm:domino-flip}, we conclude that $\mathfrak{X}(G)$ and $\mathfrak{X}(G')$ are move-equivalent.
-Then by \cref{cor:newmoves}, $G$ and $G'$ are move-equivalent as well. \end{proof}
+By \cref{thm:moves-moves} and \cref{lem:star}, the same is true for $G$ and~$G'$. \end{proof}

+\begin{proof}[Proof of \cref{cor:reduced=min-faces}] Local moves do not change the number of faces.
+It follows by \cref{thm:moves} that all reduced plabic graphs with a given decorated trip permutation have the same number of faces.

+Changing the color of a lollipop transforms a reduced plabic graph into another reduced graph with the same number of faces and the same trip permutation (but with different decoration).
+Therefore all reduced plabic graphs~$G$ with $\pi(G)=\pi$ have the same number of faces.